About

 french toast casserole ingredients on board

-How to Make a French Toast Bake
+How to Make Baked French Toast

 Here’s a step-by-step overview of how to make this recipe, with the full amounts of ingredients and directions in the recipe card below.